 In April 2020, RREA finalized the merger with Viridiant, the Richmond-based non-profit that has led the effort to provide green building certification and technical expertise to Virginia since 2006, forming the new Community Energy Services Department under the Viridiant name.

-Andrew Grigsby, former RREA Executive Director and Viridiant’s new Energy Services Director, established this new community-focused department to continue bringing energy audits, financial assistance, technical expertise, solar options, and education directly to homes, businesses, and organizations in the Richmond region.
+Andrew Grigsby, former RREA Executive Director and Viridiant’s new Energy Services Director, now leads this new community-focused department to continue bringing energy audits, financial assistance, technical expertise, solar options, and sustainability education directly to homes, businesses, and organizations in the Richmond region and beyond.

 Viridiant’s Community Energy Services Department offers: